Sonic the Hedgehog (2006 video game): Legacy

 GameTrailers and GamesRadar considered Sonic the Hedgehog one of the most disappointing games of 2006.
 GamesTM singled out the game when it ranked the Sonic franchise at the top of their list of "Video Game Franchises That Lost Their Way".
 The A.V.
 Club, Kotaku, Game Informer, and USgamer called the game the worst in the Sonic series, and the staff of GamesRadar named it among the worst video games of all time.
 The game remains popular for "Let's Play" walkthroughs, with players showing off its glitches.
 In 2019, a video gained popularity in which a group of voice actors dub over the game's cutscenes in a single take, creating a nonsensical, improvisational storyline about video game culture.
 The official Sonic Twitter account also mocks the game.

-The failure of Sonic the Hedgehog led to the direction of the series being rethought.
-The next main Sonic game, 2008's Unleashed, ignored the gritty and realistic tone of its predecessor.
-With Unleashed's sequel Sonic Colors, The A.V.
+Sonic the Hedgehog's critical failure had a lasting effect on the franchise.
+Hardcore Gamer wrote that following it, "Sonic Team struggled to land on a consistent vision for Sonic, releasing game-after-game with wildly different concepts."
+In particular, Sonic Team sought to avoid its serious tone, beginning with the next main Sonic game, Sonic Unleashed (2008).
+With Sonic Colors, The A.V.
 Club wrote that "the series rediscovered its strength for whimsical tales with light tones."

-Sonic the Hedgehog introduced Silver the Hedgehog, Princess Elise, Mephiles, and Iblis to the franchise; most have made few appearances since.
-Silver is a playable character in Sonic Rivals (2006) and its sequel, in Sonic Riders: Zero Gravity (2008), and in Mario & Sonic at the Olympic Winter Games and its sequels, and is a minor character in the Nintendo DS version of Sonic Colors (2010) and Sonic Forces (2017).
+Sonic the Hedgehog introduced Silver the Hedgehog, Princess Elise, Mephiles, and Iblis to the franchise.
+While most have made few appearances since, Silver would go on to be a fixture of the Sonic the Hedgehog supporting cast.
+He was re-introduced in the main chronology as a playable character in Sonic Rivals (2006), and would be further playable in Sonic Rivals 2 (2007), Sonic Riders: Zero Gravity (2008), Mario & Sonic at the Olympic Winter Games (2009) and its follow-ups, and Team Sonic Racing (2019).
+He is also a minor character in the Nintendo DS version of Sonic Colors (2010), and in Sonic Forces (2017).
 He also appeared in the Sonic the Hedgehog comic book series published by Archie Comics.

 The main theme of Sonic the Hedgehog and the theme of Sonic, "His World", was sampled in Drake's 2017 song "KMT".